YingLiu4203/LearningKivy/Ch01 Introduction/Introduction.md

 as the script, use the `Kivy Bootstrapper` as the interpreter.
 ###### 9. Run the `Kivy Configuration`, you should see a blank window.

+## Exercises
+Please try to create a Kivy application that displays "Hello Kivy" message.